WokLibCodeClub/Hello-Python/step4/step4.md

 houses.index('Gryffindor')
 ```

-If you want to check this, type ```houses``` in the console, or hit the UP arrow a couple of times, then hit Return to show the whole list.
+If you want to check this is showing the right number, type ```houses``` in the console, or hit the UP arrow a couple of times, then hit Return to show the whole list.

 Another list function will sort our list.
 If we type